Aetherinox/obsidian-gistr/README.md

 <br />

-To force a specific theme, append `&themename` at the end of the url
+Despite whatever theme you have selected in the Gistr settings, you can force a gist note to use a specific theme by appending `&themename` to the end of the url

 <br />